How Long After Belly Button Piercing Can You Go In A Hot Tub?

 Swimming pools, or going into a hot tub that uses chlorine to disinfect the water can cause irritation, swelling and redness around a belly button piercing.

-Chlorine is a strong irritant and can be difficult to remove from the pierced skin, so it’s best to avoid swimming in pools that use chlorine if you have a belly button piercing.
+Chlorine is a strong irritant and can be difficult to remove from the belly button pierced or skin, so it’s best to avoid swimming in pools or hot tubs that use chlorine if you have a belly button piercing.

 Can I shower with hot water with a belly piercing?

-Allow cold water to pass through your piercing when you shower.
-You can spray or rinse your navel piercing daily or by using saline soaps.
+Allow cold water to pass through your piercing when you shower or soak in a hot tub.
+You can spray or rinse your navel piercing sea salt solution daily or by using saline soaps.
 Recovery Saline Solution.

 How do you waterproof a belly button piercing?